sozu/py-dhampyr/README.md

 ## Overview

-This library provides data validation functionalities designed to be used for HTTP applications.
+This library provides data validation functionalities designed for HTTP applications.
 Compared to other validation libraries, this library has following features.

-- Validation schemes are declared by annotations which is introduced in python 3.5.
+- Validation schemes are declared in annotation context which is introduced in python 3.5.
 - Each validation scheme can be composed of simple functions including lambda expressions.
 - Errors in validations are represented with informative objects, not with just an error message.

 ## Installation

-This library needs python 3.6 or higher.
+This library requires python 3.6 or higher.

 ```
 $ pip install dhampyr